-TechJobs Rule, a pilot program, is an initiative with the James A. Forrest Technology Center (Forrest Center), The Strategic Education Office of NAWCAD, The Patuxent Partnership, and some of our member companies.
-Talented high school students who are interested in skilled work in manufacturing and STEM fields are given paid apprenticeship opportunities with local industry and the government.
-These
+Talented high school students who are interested in skilled work in manufacturing, business operations, and STEM fields have the opportunity to apply for paid apprenticeship opportunities with local industry and the government.

-When there is a need for specific work expertise, paid apprenticeship opportunities are established.
-Students who will be entering their final year of high school, and have completed at least one to two years at the Forrest Center, are eligible to apply for these apprenticeship opportunities.
-There is an interview process after which, in conjunction with student resumes and academic performance, students are hired.
+Students who are entering their final year of high school and have completed at least one to two years at the Forrest Center are eligible to apply for these apprenticeship opportunities.
+Students participate in an interview process, to include a review of their resumes and academic performance, and then have the potential to be hired.

 TJR Forrest Center Programs include: